mechmotum/mechmotum.github.io/content/jupyter-fall-2020.rst

 hardware, and Jupyterhub.

-The first step was to make sure that all of the physical computers were properly wired to eachother.
+The first step was to make sure that all of the physical computers were properly wired to each other.
 At the end of it all, we were able to reconsolidate our Flock and protogalaxy clusters to where we now have 17 nodes online.
-These new Galaxy nodes are running high availability programs like metallb and HAproxy in order to preserve the availability of our Libretexts services and Kubernetes control-planes which is a great improvement over the previous Flock cluster.
+These new Galaxy nodes are running high availability programs like metallb and HAproxy to preserve the availability of our Libretexts services and Kubernetes control-planes which is a great improvement over the previous Flock cluster.

-From a management perspective, the entire cluster was setup using Ubuntu cloudinit to boot the nodes and install a Puppet agent from which we are able to configure and install all the processes we need using a Puppet server.
+We improved cluster management by setting up Ubuntu cloudinit to boot the nodes and install a Puppet agent from which we are able to configure and install all the processes we need using a Puppet server.
 This creates consistency across our nodes and makes it easier to refresh the state of the cluster if something goes massively wrong.
 Both of these features were lacking in